fjarri/reikna/doc/source/introduction.rst

 Introduction
 ************

-This section contains a brief illustration of what ``Tigger`` does.
+This section contains a brief illustration of what ``reikna`` does.
 For more details see :ref:`basic <tutorial-basic>` and :ref:`advanced <tutorial-advanced>` tutorials.